UMM-CSci-3601/intro-to-git/FACULTY_BRANCH_PROTECTION_SETTINGS.md

 protection to be enforcing the checks and code reviews.

-So after the first part is all done and before the second part starts, you'll want to go to "Settings > Branches" and edit the branch protection for `main`.
-Here you want to check:
+So after the first part is all done and before the second part starts, you'll want to go to "Settings > Branches" and enable branch protection:

+* [ ] Click the "Add rule" button
+* [ ] Enter `main` in the "Branch name pattern box"

+Then go through and check/enable the following options:

 * [ ] "Require pull request reviews before merging"
   * [ ] Set the number of required approving reviews to 2
   * [ ] "Dismiss stale pull request approvals when new commits are pushed"
+  * [ ] "Restrict who can dismiss pull request reviews"
 * [ ] "Require status checks to pass before merging"
   * [ ] "Require branches to be up to date before merging"
   * [ ] Check each of "Better Code Hub", "LGTM analysis: Java", and